Pre-Action Disclosure Application (PAD)

 Where the defendant does not have the documentation then he must say that he does not have it and explain why.

-It may be that he never had the documentation, or that it has been destroyed.
+It may be that the defendant never had the requested documentation, or that it has been destroyed.
 It may prejudice any defence to the claim if he has no documentation.

-If the defendant does not comply with the Court Order then the claimant can apply to the Court for a penal notice to be endorsed upon the Order.
+If the defendant does not comply with the court order, the claimant can apply to the court for a 'penal notice' to be endorsed upon the order.
 This may have financial implications for the defendant.

-Is there a cost in bringing a PAD application?
+Is there a cost in making a PAD application?

-A Court fee is payable - generally by the claimant.
-The Court may use its discretion and order the defendant to pay the costs if it believes he had unreasonably resisted the initial request for disclosure.
+A court fee is payable - generally by the claimant.
+The court may use its discretion and order the defendant to pay these costs if the court believes the defendant had unreasonably resisted the initial request for disclosure.

-Although a PAD application can take time (perhaps a month before a hearing date in Court) it is useful in preventing further delays where the defendant is not responding.
-Read more about PAD here.
+Although a PAD application can take time (perhaps a month before a hearing date in court) it is useful in preventing further delays where the defendant is not responding.